 Loans in the Corporation's Federal portfolio are subject to excess interest provisions when certain conditions are met.
-Both the special allowance payment rate and the 2013 Refunding Note rate are indexed to one-month LIBOR.
-As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021.
+During 2021, both the special allowance payment rate and the 2013 Refunding Note rate were indexed to one-month LIBOR.
+As a result of global reference rate reform, certain tenors of LIBOR are expected to cease to exist in its current form by December 31, 2021.
 Management is evaluating the impact of this reference rate on the Corporation's financial statements before the effective date; the impact of which has not been fully determined.